Rubus armeniacus: Description

 Rubus armeniacus is a perennial plant that bears biennial stems ("canes") from the perennial root system.
 In its first year a new stem grows vigorously to its full length of 4–10 m, trailing along the ground or arching up to 4 m high.
-The stem is stout, up to 2–3 cm diameter at the base, and green; it is polygonal (usually hexagonal) in cross-section, with fearsome thorns up to 1.5 cm long forming along the ribs.
+The stem is stout, up to 2–3 cm diameter at the base, and green; it is polygonal (usually hexagonal) in cross-section, with stout prickles up to 1.5 cm long forming along the ribs.
 The canes can turn more red/purple if they are exposed to bright sunlight.
 This is common in the summer.

 The leaves on first-year shoots are 7–20 cm long, palmately compound with either three or more commonly five leaflets.
 The leaflets are moderately serrated.
 Flowers are not produced on first-year shoots.
 In its second year, the stem does not grow longer, but produces several side shoots, which bear smaller leaves with three leaflets (rarely a single leaflet).
 These leaflets are oval-acute, dark green above and pale to whitish below, with a toothed margin, and snaring, hooked thorns along the midrib on the underside.
+Both first- and second-year shoots are spiny, with short, stout, curved, sharp prickles.
+Mature plants form a tangle of dense arching stems, the branches rooting from the node tip when they reach the ground.
 The flowers are produced in late spring and early summer on panicles of 3–20 together on the tips of the second-year side shoots, each flower 2–2.5 cm diameter with five white or pale pink petals.
 The flowers are bisexual (perfect) containing both male and female reproductive structures.

-The fruit in botanical terminology is not a berry, but an aggregate fruit of numerous drupelets, 1.2–2 cm diameter, ripening black or dark purple.
-Both first- and second-year shoots are spiny, with short, stout, curved, sharp spines.
-Mature plants form a tangle of dense arching stems, the branches rooting from the node tip when they reach the ground.
+The fruit in botanical terminology is not a berry, but an aggregate fruit of numerous drupelets.
+It is 1.2–2 cm diameter, ripening black or dark purple.